top of page

 Although users can categorise the posts into different categories, sometimes there are many focus points and topics that one blog post covers.

 For example, on your food blog, you may be writing on a healthy Mexican snack for kids.
-Then the tags would be, let’s say, kids, lunch, Mexican, fit etc.

 So with the help of tags, you tell readers different topics associated with the article.